 Synonyms: hyperkeratosis, folliculocentric keratotic papules, follicular keratotic papules

-Keratosis pilaris (KP) is a very common skin condition characterised by the presence of follicular keratotic papules, sometimes associated with baseline erythema on the affected areas.
-KP is often described in association with other dry skin conditions.
+Keratosis pilaris is a very common skin condition characterised by the presence of follicular keratotic papules, sometimes associated with baseline erythema on the affected areas.
+Keratosis pilaris is often described in association with other dry skin conditions.

 - It affects nearly 50-80% of all adolescents and approximately 40% of adults.

-- Most people with KP are otherwise asymptomatic and are often unaware of the condition.
+- Most people with keratosis pilaris are asymptomatic and are often unaware of the condition.

 - There is no racial bias but females are affected more often than males.